ospf2fullstack/Obsidian/Home.md

+---
+title: Gary Innerarity, MBA
+description: Solution Architect, Automation Engineer, I need to go to AA for K8S.
+publish: true
+---
 # Hello👋

-- 🔭 I’m currently working on Digital Twins; exploring BIM optimization in advanced manufacturer facilities.
+- 🔭 I’m currently working on Digital Twins with the National Center for Advanced Manufacturing; exploring BIM automation and optimization.
-- 🌱 I’m currently expanding my list of Technologies under my skill belt.
-- ⚡ Fun fact: I have an obsession with learning and tinkering, checkout my Qualifications.
-- I also enjoy sharing and documenting my  Deployments and Labs for the off chance that they help others.
+- 🌱 I'm also currently working on the endless technologies that make up the modern digital infrastructure that we are all dependent on.
+This covers everything from Terraform, K8s, K3s, Docker and well... anything you see under "Technologies to the left".

 ---
 ## Things I Break